-?
-I believe it would be to perfect it and to enjoy the fruits coming out of it,” “for us quota would be done, and the next generations will be enhanced and allow solutions if humanity does not lose the track and does not become egocentric and too greedy to know what is valuable and what is a tool.

-To me, money is a tool; I may not be productive, and yet, If I work hard and If I have mebills paid; I may be happy enough to tell I’m satisfied.
-For some others, it may be a miserable view and a miserable perspective.
-It is relative to everyone's ambitions!
+I believe the next step would be to perfect the American dream and to enjoy its fruits.
+To me, money is a tool.
+I may not be productive, and yet if I work hard and if I have my bills paid, I may be happy.
+For others, this may be a miserable view and a miserable perspective.
+It is relative to everyone’s ambitions!

-No society can have one hundred percent of liberty, equality, fairness, happiness, etc. available to all its citizens always but the United States, thanks to our wise founding fathers come close to it.
-Perfection is just not humanly possible since we all have failings, we will undoubtedly do imperfect things.
-The task for all of us is to strive to be better, to work toward, and to uplift what is the best and highest in ourselves.
-And to that end, United States offer to all of us this opportunity.
+No society can attain the goal of 100% liberty, equality, fairness, happiness, etc. available to all of its citizens always, but the United States, thanks to our wise Founding Fathers, come close to it.
+Perfection is just not humanly possible since we all have failings and we will undoubtedly do imperfect things.
+The task for all of us is to strive to be better, to work toward our potential, and to uplift what is the best and highest in ourselves.
+The United States offers this opportunity to all of us.
 It is one of the best countries the world has ever known.
-People from all over the world come, and much more would give anything for the opportunity to go and live in the United States.
+People from all over the world come, and many more would give anything for the opportunity to live in the United States.

-To me, the American dream is the liberty offered to its citizens; the freedom to attend school, to start a business, to work, to pray if you want to, and not how many things I own.
+To me, the American dream is the liberty the United States offers to its citizens: the freedom to attend school, to start a business, to work, to pray if you want to.
+The American dream is not owning things.
 Material possessions are not what life and happiness are all about.
 As a matter of fact, happiness is not directly proportional to material possessions.
 Happiness comes from appreciating and being grateful for what we do have.

-I believe it would be to perfect it and to enjoy the fruits coming out of it, for our quota would be done, and next generations will be enhanced and allow newer and better solutions if humanity does not lose the track and does not become egocentric and too greedy to know what is valuable and what is a tool.

-You have a brand-new century coming around right now!
+We have entered a new century.
 There is a new president, Donald Trump and Vice-President, Mike Pence and new cabinet that is messing up everything!
 The people don’t like it or afraid that this new administration will harm most of the Americans that are living in the country today as well as immigrants that are in our country legally or illegally.

 Some examples of these claims are the following: These statements are made by Victor Manuel Ramos, In the road map for immigration reform, President.